llvm/mlir-www/website/content/getting_started/DeveloperGuide.md

 files in the working directory with the relevant formatting changes; don't forget to include those to the commit.

+## IR should be valid before and after each pass

+Passes should assume that their input IR passes the verifier.
+Passes should not check invariants that are guaranteed by the verifier.
+If many passes are checking the same invariant consider adding that invariant to the verifier or factoring the IR design / dialects to better model the invariant at each phase of compilation.

+Similarly, the IR after a pass runs should be verifier-valid.
+If a pass produces IR that fails the verifier then the pass has a bug.

+It is somewhat common for invalid IR to exist transiently while a pass is executing.
+This is moderately discouraged but often practically necessary.

+## Assertions and crashes in passes

+It should not be possible to trigger a crash or assertion by running an MLIR pass on verifier-valid IR.
+If it is possible, then the pass has a bug.

+If a pass requires additional invariants not guaranteed by the verifier, then it should check them itself and if those invariants are not present, either safely perform no transformation (for pure optimization passes) or emit a diagnostic explaining why a transformation cannot be performed (for lowering passes where the transformation is needed for correctness).

 ## Pass name and other command line options

 To avoid collision between options provided by different dialects, the naming